ucb-stat133/stat133-spring-2018/tutorials/14-testing-functions.md

 Now that you've seen how the expectation functions work, the next thing to talk about is the function `test_that()` which you'll use to group a set of expectations

-Looking at the previous test examples with the "normal" input vector, all the expectations can be wrapped inside a call to `test_that()` like this:
+Looking at the previous test examples with the "normal" input vector, all the expectations can be wrapped inside a call to `test_that()`.
+The first argument of `test_that()` is a string indicating what is being tested, followed by an R expression with the expectations.

 ``` r
 test_that("standardize works with normal input", {